soupi/learn-haskell-blog-generator/src/10-faq.md

 ### How to understand type errors

 GHC type errors are often not the most friendly errors messages, but they mean well!
-They are just trying to help inconsistencies found in our code - often with regards to type usage, the help us avoid making errors.
+They are just trying to help us find inconsistencies in our code - often with regards to type usage, they help us avoid making errors.

-When you run into an error message, start by reading the messages themselves carefully until you get used to them, and then the offending error hinted by the error message.
+When you run into error messages, start by reading the messages themselves carefully until you get used to them, and then the offending code hinted by the error message.
 As you gain experience, it is likely that the most important part of an error will be the location of the offending code, and by reading the code we can find the error without the actual error message.